EcSolticia/flexomata/README.md

 Get access to the associated `Enforcer` object.
 Throws an exception if no rule is attached.
 - `void attach_rule(const FlexomataTypes::RuleFunc& rule)`:
 Attach a rule to the simulation interface.
 Creates an `Enforcer` object using the associated rule.
 Rule can be changed any number of times at run-time.
-- `FlexomataInterface(const int argc, char** argv)`:
+- `SimulationScene(const int argc, char** argv)`:
-Constructor to initialize the simulation handler using initial configuration specified in a file from the terminal, specifically the second argument.
+Constructor to initialize the scene using initial configuration specified in a file from the terminal, specifically the second argument.
 Example: `./FlexomataApp path/to/config/file.txt`.

 In the absence of the argument, Flexomata looks for `config.txt` in the current working directory, and if it exists, attempts to load the initial configuration from that.
-- `FlexomataInterface(const std::string& config_text)`:
+- `SimulationScene(const std::string& config_text)`:
-Constructor to initialize the simulation handler using initial configuration specified in a string.
+Constructor to initialize the scene using initial configuration specified in a string.

 #### Notes
-- `FlexomataInterface` owns and manages the memory for the associated `Enforcer` and `Grid` objects through smart pointers.
+- `SimulationScene` owns and manages the memory for the associated `Enforcer` and `Grid` objects through smart pointers.
 Practically, this means that you do not have to worry about freeing their memory separately.
-- To use Flexomata through the `FlexomataInterface` class, you have to include and only include `flexomata.h` from the include directory.
+- To use Flexomata through the `SimulationScene` class, you have to include and only include `flexomata.h` from the include directory.
 - It may be possible to achieve a lower-level control over the behavior of the simulation by accessing the other classes more directly, but that is not tested.
 Furthermore, this is not something Flexomata is designed for and around, and hence is not documented as of now.

 ### `FlexomataTypes` (`types.h`)